 |On the third hand, there is an Armageddon Tarrasque... for when your players get cocky.|

-Seriously, check out the Kickstarter for The Genius Guide to The Talented Bestiary!
+Seriously, check out The Genius Guide to The Talented Bestiary!

 So How Does This Thing Work?